NichAttGH/Research-Track-2/README.md

   - Some buttons for handling the motion of the robot in the environment;
   - A plot with the robot’s position and targets’ positions in the environment;
   - A text box with the distance of the closest obstacle (or the overall plot of the laserscanner);
-  - A plot for the number of reached/not-reached targets.
+  - A plot for the number of reached/not-reached targets
+* Write a report, about the [RT1 I assignment code](https://github.com/NichAttGH/NichAtt_RT1_I_A.git), composed of:
+  - Hypotheses made;
+  - Description and motivation of the experimental setup;
+  - Results;
+  - Discussion of the results with statistical analysis;
+  - Conclusion

 ## First Task